HR's Guide to Bank Holidays

 Setting Out Clear Policies

-As so much of the language around bank holidays comes from the contract of the employee and the handbook, you should ensure that this is as clear as possible.
+As so much of the language around bank holiday entitlement comes from the contract of the employee and the handbook, you should ensure that this is as clear as possible.
 This should also be consistent across employees, so there’s no chance that there’s any perceived unfairness among staff.

 This should also outline how full-time, part-time and pro rata employees can expect these holidays to be treated.
 Clear communication will likely shine a light on any issues before they can progress into problems.